 Disney World’s Magic Kingdom park is unique in that it has no onsite parking.
 All the other parks have a parking lot attached, but Magic Kingdom is only accessible by Disney bus, boat, or monorail.

 To get to Disney World’s Magic Kingdom, guests can park at the Transportation and Ticket Center (TTC), and then board the monorail or ferry to the park itself.
-For everything you need to know about the TTC, click here.
+Navigating the TTC can feel trickey for many first time guests, so be sure to check out our guide to the Transportation Ticket Center.

 Magic Kingdom Dining

 Magic Kingdom features some of the best character dining in the entire Disney World resort.
-Additionally, MK houses buffets, high end dining, and quick service dining.
+Additionally, Magic Kingdom houses buffets, high end dining, and quick service dining.
 No matter your preferences or budget, Disney World’s Magic Kingdom park has dining options for you.

 Character Dining